stac-extensions/card4l/README.md

 - Optical - Surface Reflectance
 - Optical - Surface Temperature
 - SAR - Normalized Radar Backscatter
-- SAR - Poliametric Radar
+- SAR - Polarimetric Radar

 There are two STAC extensions, one for Optical and one for SAR:
 - [Optical](optical/README.md)